Counties Manukau Health Needs Assessment & Service Co-ordination (NASC)

 For any Needs Assessment urgent situations outside these hours please contact your own GP or an Emergency Department.

-All referrals are given a priority rating.
-If urgent a Needs Assessor would be in contact with the client within 1-2 working days.
+All referrals are screened and prioritised according to the Ministry of Health risk framework.
+If the referral is urgent, a Needs Assessor would be in contact with the client within 1-2 working days.

-Following a Needs Assessment and the Service Co-ordination, a summary of your support plan will be sent to you and to your GP.
+Following a Needs Assessment and the co-ordination of the services, a summary of your support plan will be sent to you and to your GP.
 A support plan is a letter that confirms which services have been arranged for you and who the provider responsible for providing these services will be.
 The provider will then contact you to arrange implementation of the services requested.

-If you do not meet the criteria for publicly funded services the Needs Assessor will be able to discuss private payer options or you can use the "useful links" below to locate a provider with whom you or your family can arrange to contract privately with.
+If you do not meet the criteria for publicly funded services the Needs Assessor will be able to discuss private payer options or you can use the "useful links" below to locate a provider with whom you or your family can arrange to pay privately.